surma/surma.dev/content/things/js-to-asc.md

 }
 |||

 One single optimizer flag makes a night-and-day difference, letting AssemblyScript overtake JavaScript (on this specific test case!).
+We made AssemblyScript faster than JavaScript!

-From here on forward, I will only be using `-O3` in this article.
+> **O3**: From here on forward, I will only be using `-O3` in this article.

 ### Bubblesort

 To gain some confidence that the image blur example is not just a fluke, I thought I should try this again with a second program.
-Rather uncreatively, I took a bubblesort implementation off of StackOverflow and ran through the same process.
-Add types.
+Rather uncreatively, I took a bubblesort implementation off of StackOverflow and ran through the same process: Add types.
 Run benchmark.
 Optimize.
 Run benchmark.
 The creation and population of the array that’s to be bubble-sorted is _not_ part of the benchmarked code path.

 |||datatable
 {